 Contact her at jane (at) dysartjones.com

 Rebecca focuses on facilitating clients’ planning processes, problem-solving, organizational design, and project management.
 Her reputation for designing consultative, participatory sessions that result in workable solutions has been demonstrated in a wide variety of organizations in the information, non-profit, construction and legal sectors.
-During the past three years she has completed planning and organizational design projects with Ryerson University Library, Ontario Library Association, Innisfil Public Library, Aurora Public Library, Case Western Reserve University Library, Wilfrid Laurier University Library, British Columbia Library Association, and many others.
+During the past three years she has completed planning and organizational design projects with Queen’s University Library, Whitby Public Library, Richmond Hill Public Library, Case Western Reserve University Library, River Campus Libraries @ University of Rochester, Niagara Falls Public Library, Nazareth College Library, and many others.

-She teaches continuing education and professional development courses with the University of Toronto’s iSchool Institute.
-She served as Director, Professional Learning Centre at the Faculty of Information from 2004 – 2007 and continues to be on the iSchool Institute Advisory Board.
+She teaches continuing education and professional development courses for many groups including the Southern Ontario Library Services’ Advancing Public Library Leadership (APLL) Institute.
+She served as Director, Professional Learning Centre at the Faculty of Information from 2004 – 2008 and continues to be on the iSchool Institute Advisory Board.
 She holds an MLS, is a Fellow of the Special Libraries Association and a recipient of their Leadership Award.